AlignedMind/Pokedex-Data-Analysis-EDA/README.md

     The median values for Dragon type speed appears to be really high again in comparasion to the other types.
 Fighting appears to be lower, while electric and fire show high medians and distributions for speed.
 This leads me to inspect the physical sweeping capabilties of each type by plotting the medians values.
     <h5>Physical Sweeper Plot of all 18 types</h5>
 <img src="https://github.com/AlignedMind/Pokedex_EDA_Project/blob/master/Analysis_Images/ps_barplot.png?raw=true" alt="Physical Sweeper Bar Plot">
     The Dragon, Fighting, Fire and Electric are all types that were previously identified for having high attack, high speed, or a combination of both.
-I want to further explore this data to see if there is a trend.Particularly types having high affinities in the features I created that comprise of stat combinations.
+I want to further explore this data to see if there is a trend.
+Particularly types having high affinities in the features I created that comprise of stat combinations.
 </p>

 </details>